hieudo-hn/dlib/README.md

 This project is based on Davis King's Imglab & source code of dlib - a C++ machine learning toolkit.

 ## Prerequisite to running the program:
+If you are a returning user, you can skip this section and go to the returning user section.

 1. Clone/Download this repo into Desktop by first opening your terminal:
 ```
 cd ~/Desktop